Ri-Dearg/corona-tales/README.md

   <img src="https://user-images.githubusercontent.com/44118951/92395862-55dec180-f124-11ea-927e-665258e480a5.png" alt="Fonts">
 </div>

-- The primary font, [Eczar](https://fonts.google.com/specimen/Eczar) was chosen because it has an appearance similar to fonts used in books, magazines and printed text, however is not too distracting or stylised.
-It is serif, so it is has some flair but remains clear and simple.
+- The primary font, [Eczar](https://fonts.google.com/specimen/Eczar) was chosen because it has an appearance similar to fonts used in books, magazines and printed text, however, is not too distracting or stylised.
+It is serif, so it has some flair but remains clear and simple.
 It was chosen also to compliment the secondary font which is a very stylised serif font.
 - The secondary font, [IM Fell English SC](https://fonts.google.com/specimen/IM+Fell+English+SC) was chosen because it is reminiscent of a typewriter or classic printed text.
 It gives a sense of reading a book or the feeling of touching paper.
 It is stylised quite a bit as a serif font, so it stands out from the other text, perfect for a heading.

 <div align="center">